 How Sparrow FET Aligns to B-BBEE

-Sparrow FET Enterprises is a fully accredited, social enterprise training provider specialising in Apprenticeships, Learnership, Skills Programmes and Recognition of Prior Learning (RPL) initiatives focused on the B-BBEE Codes of good practice.
+Sparrow FET Enterprises can help you with your B-BBEE needs.
+It is a fully accredited, social enterprise training provider specialising in Apprenticeships, Learnership, Skills Programmes and Recognition of Prior Learning (RPL) initiatives.
+It focuses on the B-BBEE Codes of good practice.

-We are 98% black owned , 30% female owned and have been awarded a Level 2 B-BBEE rating which enables you to account for 125% of your procurement spend with Sparrow FET Enterprises.
+We are 98% black owned , 30% female owned and have been awarded a Level 2 B-BBEE rating.
+This enables you to account for 125% of your procurement spend with Sparrow FET Enterprises.
 We are a QSE, that positions us as a ED and ESD Beneficiary.

 Sparrow FET Enterprises (Pty) Ltd, is owned by Sparrow Schools Educational Trust.
 In partnering with us, there are a number of benefits in terms of BBBEE that could be of benefit to your company.

 There are various BBBEE scorecards applicable to different sectors.
 The applicable scorecard will depend on the SETA with which the company is registered, or where the main revenue stream is coming from.
-A company will fall either under Generic or QSE if they cannot be allocated to any other SETA
+A company will fall either under Generic or QSE if it cannot be allocated to any other SETA.

 To maximize your spend call our Sales Consultants 011 482 1015